j-g00da/ratatui-are-we-embedded-yet-talk/talk.md

 Trivial changes
 ===

-- explicitly use `core` or `alloc` instead of `std` if possible
+- Use `core` or `alloc` instead of `std` if possible
-- add linter rules that check for unnecessary `std` usages
+- Add linter rules that check for unnecessary `std` usages
-- disable `std` features in upstream crates
+- Disable `std` features in upstream crates
-- use `kasuari` instead of unmaintained `cassowary` crate
+- Use `kasuari` instead of unmaintained `cassowary` crate
-- add necessary feature flags
+- Add necessary feature flags

 TODO: code snippets
 <!-- end_slide -->